 Prevention of Genetic Contamination

-Prevention of genetic contamination due to accidental mismating is the first line of defense for a genetic quality control program.
-Procedures such as room coat color separation, pest control and exclusion methods are employed to minimize this risk.
+Preventing genetic contamination due to accidental mismating is the first priority for a genetic quality control program.
+Procedures such as room coat color separation, pest control, and exclusion methods are employed to minimize this risk.
 Animal care technicians are trained to recognize and report phenotypic deviations.
-Regular monitoring of growth data and production indices that are specific to the model, and detailed production records, pedigrees and cage cards also ensure the consistency of our models.
+Harlan regularly monitors growth data and production indices that are specific to each model (i.e., detailed production records, pedigrees, and cage cards) to ensure the consistency of our models.

 Harlan Laboratories’ global routine genetic monitoring program consists of collecting tissue samples quarterly from all new pedigreed Foundation Colony breeding cages in non-isolator-bred colonies.
 Tests are conducted on all pedigreed Foundation Colony breeding cages in newly-populated isolator-bred colonies, and then five (5) new foundation colony breeder cages annually thereafter.

 Tissue samples are sent to the Harlan laboratory located at the Bionomics Research and Technology Center (BRTC) in Piscataway, New Jersey.
 The Harlan laboratory employs a customized panel of single nucleotide polymorphisms (SNPs) to evaluate strain differences in both rats and mice.
 Our routine rat and mouse SNP panels consist of 48 markers.
 Analysis is performed by utilizing allelic discrimination technology in a fully automated fashion.
 Our laboratory includes high throughput liquid handling robots that can process up to 500,000 SNPs daily.